-For a small but historically significant city in upstate New York, the NYS Equal Rights Heritage Center was commissioned to celebrate the Auburn and Finger Lakes region’s pivotal role in the civil rights, women’s suffrage and LGBTQ movements.
-As the hometown of Harriet Tubman, William Seward, and other figures central to the struggle for equal rights, the city is well positioned to tell a wider story.
-The Center creates meaningful connections between past and present, educating and guiding visitors virtually and physically through its historic and social contexts.
+The NYS Equal Rights Heritage Center was commissioned to celebrate the Finger Lakes region’s pivotal role in the abolition, suffrage, civil rights, and LGBTQ movements.
+As the adopted hometown of Harriet Tubman, William Seward, and other figures central to struggles for equal rights, the city of Auburn is well positioned to tell a wider story.
+The center creates meaningful connections between past and present, educating and guiding visitors virtually and physically through its historical and social contexts.

-We also conceived the center as Auburn’s living room – a flexible interior and exterior space for programs that will evolve with the community’s needs.
-The building and new public plaza hosts numerous community programs, including a farmers market, concerts, talks and meetings.
-The inherent flexibility of the interior and plaza spaces offers users a welcoming, comprehensive and approachable experience.
+We also conceived the center as Auburn’s living room – a flexible interior and exterior space that evolves with the community’s needs.
+The building and new public plaza host numerous community programs, including a farmers market, concerts, talks, and meetings.
+The inherent flexibility of the interior and plaza spaces offers users a welcoming experience.
 The result is not only a trailhead to historic sites, but also a portal for community interactions.

 The building’s luminous interior is characterized by natural and durable materials including board-formed concrete and an exposed timber-framed roof.

-A reduced palette of materials include a rose-colored brick, chosen to relate to the houses on historic South Street.
-The building’s use of concrete as both structure and interior finish helped to achieve an ambitious schedule: 18 months from concept to completion.
+The reduced material palette includes a rose-colored brick, chosen to relate to the houses on historic South Street.
+The use of concrete as both structure and interior finish helped the project meet an ambitious schedule: 18 months from concept to completion.

 Location: Auburn, NY